Eurovision pulls plug on China after censorship of LGBT act

 Guidelines released in China in 2016 characterized homosexuality as an "abnormal sexual behavior" unfit for Chinese television, alongside incest, sexual abuse and "perversion."

-Irish Eurovision performer Ryan O'Shaughnessy told the BBC he welcomed the decision.
+O'Shaughnessy told the BBC he welcomed the decision.
 "From the very start we've just said love is love, doesn't matter if it's between two guys, two girls, or a guy and a girl," he said.

+Ireland, which holds the record for Eurovision wins but whose fortunes have waned in recent years, qualified for Saturday's grand final, as did Albania.